 The largest tree in Africa?

 This giant tree currently is the stoutest in the country.
 Some time ago the stoutest was Glencoe Baobab with the incredible diameter of 15.9 meters, but unfortunately, this tree split into two parts in November 2009.
-Tree unites amazing trunk size with a circumference of 33.72 meters (3.) with a significant height of 22 meters.
+The tree unites amazing trunk size with a circumference of 33.72 meters (3.) with a significant height of 22 meters.

 Sagole Tree is the largest one in overall appearance and possibly – the largest one in trunk volume.